iganabrian/iganabrian/README.md

 ### 📁 Featured Projects

-Here are the projects that I have worked on - more coming soon
+Here are the projects that I have worked on and still building on them as I acquire more skills.

 - 💼 **[Excel Coffe Sales Analysis](https://github.com/iganabrian/Coffee-Sales-Analysis)** – a comprehensive Coffee Sales Analysis with Dashboard and Navigation menu
 - 🏥 **[SQL Retail Sales Analysis](https://github.com/iganabrian/SQL-Retail-Sales-Analysis-)** – Database setup, Data Cleaning and Exploration